ruihanwang-maritime/ship-exposure-marine-extremes/README.md

 * exposure days, which are traffic-weighted means and carry no counts
 * fitted model summaries for Table 1

-The single absolute quantity anywhere in `data_public/` is the `unique_mmsi` column of `basin_traffic_2021.csv`: the number of distinct cargo vessels entering each of the 14 AR6 basins during 2021.
-It is a basin-level aggregate from which no individual vessel or voyage can be recovered, it is what the Fig 4 bubble scale encodes, and the same figures are already printed in that figure's legend.
-It is therefore included deliberately.
-The file also carries `vessel_days_share`, a purely relative alternative summing to 1, should a counts-free version of Fig 4 ever be wanted.
+The single absolute quantity in `data_public/` is the `unique_mmsi` column of `basin_traffic_2021.csv`, which records the number of distinct cargo vessels entering each of the 14 AR6 basins during 2021.
+It is a basin-level aggregate from which no individual vessel or voyage can be recovered.
+This quantity determines the bubble scale in Main Fig. 5 and is also reported in the figure legend.
+The file additionally contains `vessel_days_share`, a relative traffic measure that sums to one.

 Accident counts in `table1_accident_models.csv` (per-category `n`, `n_obs`, `n_reference`) are sample sizes reported in Table 1 itself.
 The `n_cells` /